Nose to Tail near Glacier National Park in Montana for a Riding Vacation

 The ebb and flow of a week on the Triple J is reminiscent of a summer camp.
-The simple routines of set meal times, family style dinners and adventures together on horseback is a throwback to a simpler time, when there were less choices.
+The simple routines of set meal times, family style dinners and adventures together on horseback is a throwback to a simpler time when there were fewer choices.
 Throw in no cell phone reception, no booze, and just a campfire for entertainment, (next to the stocked trout pond) and you get a wonderfully relaxing place.
-We sat by the fire last night and I talked with Wanda more about her passion for Habitat for Humanity, and our mutual love of foreign films and Netflix.
-I am trying to get her to write for GoNOMAD about her many trips leading volunteers to build houses in Africa and Central Asia.

 One of the most striking things about spending time with people who know horses is to realize how much personality and uniqueness each of the animals has.
 “You rode Sampson did you, how was he today,” I was asked.

 A wrangler told us around the fire that Ernie takes care of most of his own veterinary issues.
 He does mass vaccinations in the circular pen, and even euthanizes horses when they’ve reached that sad day.
 He digs a big hole with a backhoe, sends the wranglers out on a ride, and goes alone to the paddock to take care of things with a gun to the head, right over the hole.

 I asked Lauretta what happens to horses who buck, and who prove to be too wild for guests to ride safely.
 “They take them to the wild horse auction over in Miles City,” she said.
 This is where the rodeos find their bucking broncos who foolish cowboys try to ride for money for a few seconds.